 Jerry Jones: $8.5 Billion Net Worth

-Jerry Jones oversaw the most glorious era in Cowboys history.
-After buying the team in 1989, he became the first owner to win three Super Bowls in his first seven years.
-They won at least 10 games 12 times, won the division 10 times and went to the playoffs 13 times.
+Jerry Jones oversaw the most glorious era in Cowboys history so far.
+After buying the team in 1989, he became the first owner to win three Super Bowls in their first seven years.
+The team won at least 10 games 12 times, won the division 10 times and went to the playoffs 13 times.
 He changed the nature of stadium ownership and sponsorship, marketing, branding, television broadcasting and labor management.
 He was enshrined into the Hall of Fame in 2017.

 More From GOBankingRates